 EDGE certification of portfolios rather than individual building projects offers clients a more streamlined and economical choice.
 In portfolio, each subproject receives separate EDGE certificate as normal EDGE certification.

-EDGE User Guide for All Building Types Version 3.0
+EDGE User Guide and Methodology Report for All Building Types Version 3.0

-This EDGE User Guide for All Building Types (Version 3.0) contains the complete list of efficiency measures available in EDGE.
+This EDGE User Guide for All Building Types (Version 3.0) contains the Methodology Report and complete list of efficiency measures available in EDGE.
 The consolidated guide contains a section on the EDGE certification process and policy updates in the last appendix.

 EDGE User Guide for All Building Types Version 2.1